jamesdbrock/hffix/README.md

 ### Specs Included

 All of the Financial Information Exchange (FIX) protocol specification versions supported by the library are bundled into the the distribution, in the `spec` directory.
-As a convenience for the developer, the High Frequency FIX Parser library includes a Python script which parses all of the FIX protocol specification documents and generates the `include/hffix_fields.hpp` file.
+As a convenience for the developer, the High Frequency FIX Parser library includes a program which parses all of the FIX protocol specification documents and generates the `include/hffix_fields.hpp` file.
 That file has `enum` definitions in a tag namspace and an `hffix::dictionary_init_field` function which allows fields to be referred to by name instead of number during both compile-time and run-time.

 ### Platforms